-Dear Ms Bisbal,
+Dear Ms Forde

-Real Estate Employers' Federation of South Australia and the Northern Territory Financial Report for the year ended 30 September 2018 - [FR2018/287]
+Real Estate Employers' Federation of South Australia and the Northern Territory Financial Report for the year ended 30 June 2019 - FR2019/276

-I acknowledge receipt of the financial report of the Real Estate Employers' Federation of South Australia and the Northern Territory.
-The documents were lodged with the Registered Organisations Commission (the ROC) on 26 December 2018.
+I acknowledge receipt of the financial report for the year ended 30 June 2019 for the Real Estate Employers' Federation of South Australia and the Northern Territory (the reporting unit).
+The financial report was lodged with the Registered Organisations Commission (ROC) on 23 December 2019.

 The financial report has now been filed.
+You are not required to take any further action in respect of the report lodged.